-Shrubs like hydrangeas flower from mid to late summer on the previous year's growth.
-Mophead and lacecap hydrangeas will bloom satisfactorily with little attention, but regular pruning encourages new, vigorous growth that can produce a better display.
-Likewise, other species, including the climbing hydrangea, will benefit from a trim.
-Such plants fall into RHS Pruning group 4.
+Hydrangeas flower from mid- to late summer on the previous year’s growth.
+Mophead and lacecap hydrangeas will bloom satisfactorily with little attention, but annual pruning encourages new, vigorous growth and a better flowering display.
+Likewise, other species, including climbing hydrangeas, will benefit from a trim.
+These plants are in RHS Pruning group 4.

 Difficulty: Easy to moderate

 The pruning methods explained below are for individual types and species of hydrangea.

 The most commonly grown hydrangeas in gardens are lacecaps and mopheads – mopheads are identified by their full, roundish heads of large petals; lacecaps have tiny flowers in the centre of the bloom and an outer border of large petals.

 Most pruning is carried out in late winter or early spring.
 However, climbing hydrangeas are pruned after flowering in summer.

 How to prune hydrangeas

 - Although the blooms on mophead hydrangeas can, in mild areas, be removed as soon as they have faded, it is best to leave them on the plant over winter to provide some frost protection for the tender growth buds below.
 Remove the dead flowerheads in early spring, cutting back the stem to the first strong, healthy pair of buds down from the faded bloom

 Lacecaps are hardier, and the faded flowerheads can be cut back after flowering to the second pair of leaves below the head in order to prevent seeds developing, which saps energy from the plant